rohanmurthy/asr-sample-service/README.md

 `constants.js` : constant definitions

-`requirements.md` : file going through thought process around function and non-functional requirements.
+`requirements.md` : file going through thought process around functional and non-functional requirements.
 Contains architectural diagram.

 I have many comments in the code that start with `NOTE:` (you can do a find for this in this repo) where I explain logic in more detail.
 For example, I use these comments to note points about what we would do to make some of these things production-ready.